What is the length of time of the drive?

 Gail: “As a matter of fact, my husband has 11 acres of land that he wants to be used for a special purpose.”

 That conversation lead to negotiations with Steve Cooper, who donated 25% of the purchase price and financed the rest on terms that a start-up on a shoestring budget could meet.

 The second land acquisition (the 9.75 acres on which we’ll build the new school) was funded by a combination of donations from individuals and foundations totaling over $250,000.
 It is only through the generosity of these donors that we are able to start further capital development at this time.

-How have the buildings been paid for up until now without any Capital Campaign?
+How have the buildings been paid for up until now?

 The buildings were purchased on a lease to own basis from Modular Technologies in Kinston, NC.
 The 10-year deal was structured in way that allowed us to service the debt out of the regular operating budget.

-How have the buses been paid for up until now without any Capital Campaign?
+How have the buses been paid for up until now?

 One of our buses was purchased outright by the school while the second bus was funded largely by parents-The Ugly Bus Retirement Fund Drive took place in the fall of 2012.